-When the PRO FOOTBALL HALL OF FAME VILLAGE a $600 million project that will be completed in phases with a final completion in 2020 is up and running it is estimated to generate for Stark County over the subsequent 25 year period about $15.3 Billion that averaged out equals over $600 Million per year of an estimated economic impact and they are currently looking for and identifying destination locations to offer to their customers and we are located just a short distance away.
+Located about 25 minutes away is the new PRO FOOTBALL HALL OF FAME VILLAGE an $800 million project that will be completed in phases with a final completion in 2020 that when up and running it is estimated to generate for Stark County over the subsequent 25 year period about $15.3 Billion in consumer sales.

 Additionally located in Canal Fulton just 1 mile from the downtown is a 500 acre resort, RV park, campground, event center with a 25 acre fishing lake.
 This event center is known for bringing in national acts such as Blake Shelton and a variety of other entertainment options where they draw in several hundred thousand people annually and this is one of Ohio's top outdoor camping destinations.